 Restrictions on running database scripts

 Prior to Lansweeper 6.0.100, it was possible to run database scripts from within the web console if you had the necessary console permissions.
-Through deliberate execution of faulty scripts, users could theoretically expose information in the database that they otherwise would not have access to.
-Though running scripts already required users to be given a specific web console permission, executing database scripts from the web console has been made impossible from Lansweeper 6.0.100 onward.
+For added security, executing database scripts from the web console has been made impossible from Lansweeper 6.0.100 onward.

 Security of the web console

 To ensure that whoever will be managing your Lansweeper installation can access the configuration, the web console is by default accessible to anyone in your network that knows the correct URL.
-As was the case prior to 6.0 as well, web console access can easily be restricted to certain users or groups by following the instructions in this knowledge base article.
+Web console access can easily be restricted to certain users or groups by following the instructions in this knowledge base article.
 Restricting access takes just a few minutes and allows you to specify not only who can log in, but also which specific tasks they can perform within the console.
 Applied web console permissions remain intact after subsequent Lansweeper updates.

 The screenshot below shows the default login screen.
 The admin button gives full rights to the console but can be removed.
 Who can log in with the available login boxes and what they can access can be restricted.

 When you install Lansweeper, most files used by the database, scanning service and web console are copied to the folder below on your Lansweeper server.
-From Lansweeper 6.0.100 onward, the default permissions on the subfolders located in the Lansweeper installation folder below have been made more restrictive where possible, so only necessary users and processes have access.
+The default permissions on the subfolders located in the Lansweeper installation folder below have been made more restrictive where possible, so only necessary users and processes have access.